 Take the next step: Start looking for the RSPO seal on all the products you buy.
 Don’t see it?
 Use the Palm Oil Shopping App (available in Google Play or the App Store) to easily check the status of the products you buy.

 Go the extra mile: Write to your favorite restaurants and companies and ask them to commit to 100% segregated certified sustainable palm oil (CSPO) that is deforestation-free.
-Take a look at Cheyenne Mountain Zoo’s sample letter you can use and a send a letter page with hyperlinks to non-RSPO companies’ contact information.

 For more ways to help save the rainforests visit here.